davezap/zspace/README.md

 The project assumes you have put them both in C:\Libs\SDL\ and C:\Libs\DirectXMesh-main\ respectively.

-Follow the SDL docs\README.visualc.md
+Follow the SDL docs\README.visualc.md for build instructions.

 DirectXMesh lib is simpler, just open the DirectXMesh_Desktop_2022.sln, and build the DirectXMesh branch.

 Add C:\Libs\SDL\VisualC\x64\Release to your environment variables or copy the SDL3.dll to the project folder either works.

-Assuming it can find both of those my project "should" build just fine.
+Assuming it can find both of those my project "should" build and run just fine.

+# Release #

+After doing a release build you just need to ship the executable with the release build of C:\Libs\SDL\VisualC\x64\Release\SDL3.dll and the assets folder.

 # Contents #

 Main.cpp is the entrypoint for SDL and the main game loop.

-math.cpp is the vector math and lookup tables.
+math.h is the vector math and lookup tables.
 LX.cpp is my hacked replacement for XLoader. engine.cpp is where the rendering happens.